With China Tourist Visa Resumed,

 This kind of polar opposite is common in Tibetan Buddhism, in a similar way to that of Yin and Yang in Chinese mythology, or the idea of the mother of Buddha hugging the devil.
 In writings, it has been said that the twin lakes show the unique balance of the universe and the harmonious and unified spirit of the earth.

-Lying in Nyingchi Prefecture, around 400 kilometers to the east of Lhasa, Basum Lake is the sacred lake of the Nyingma School of Tibetan Buddhism and one of the largest freshwater lakes in eastern Tibet.
+Lying in Nyingchi Prefecture, around 400 kilometers to the east of Lhasa, Basum Tso Lake is the sacred lake of the Nyingma School of Tibetan Buddhism and one of the largest freshwater lakes in eastern Tibet.
 Surrounded by high mountains, the area around the lake has a very mild climate, consistent with the rest of the lower areas of Nyingchi Prefecture.
 Lying at just 3,538 meters above sea level, the name means Three Rock Lake in Tibetan, and it has several islands out in the lake.

 The largest of the sacred lakes of the Bon religion, the ancient animistic religion of the Tibetan people, which predates Buddhism on the plateau, Tangra Yumco is the third largest lake in Tibet and has an altitude of around 4,600 meters.
 Lying in the southwest of Nyima County in the Nagqu prefecture of Tibet, this saltwater lake has been the topic of many myths and legends since the time of the Bon religion’s dominance in Tibet.

-Tangra YumcoTangra Yumco is the third largest lake in Tibet.
+Tangra Yumco LakeTangra Yumco is the third largest lake in Tibet.

 Known as the Goddess Skull Lake, Lhamo La-tso is shaped roughly like a skull, and Tibetan legend says it is the melted body of the Buddhist protector of Tibet, Palden Lhamo.
 The lake is also said to be the place where the spirit and soul of the goddess were laid to rest to benefit the Tibetan people.
 Lying in the remote mountains of Shannan prefecture to the southeast of Lhasa, and is a four-hour hike from the Chokorgyel Monastery, as there are no roads to the lake.
 Lying at an altitude of around 5,300 meters, it was at Lhamo La-tso that Reting Rinpoche received his vision of three Tibetan letters and of a monastery with a jade roof, which led to the discovery of the 14th Dalai Lama in 1935.

-Lhamo La-tsoIt's said that people can see previous and present life in Lhamo La-tso.
+Lhamo La-tso LakeIt's said that people can see previous and present life in Lhamo La-tso.

-Located in Baingoin County of Nagqu Prefecture, Siling Lake is the second largest saltwater lake in Tibet and forms a major part of the Siling Co National Nature reserve which was established in 1993 to protect the indigenous wildlife and flora of the Tibetan plateau.
+Located in Baingoin County of Nagqu Prefecture, Siling Lake is the second largest saltwater lake in Tibet and forms a major part of the Siling Co National Nature Reserve which was established in 1993 to protect the indigenous wildlife and flora of the Tibetan plateau.
 A popular breeding ground for the rare black-necked cranes in Tibet, the lake is surrounded by lush green grasslands that are the home to many nomadic families and their herds of sheep and yaks.

 Siling LakeSiling Lake is the second largest saltwater lake in Tibet.

 At an elevation of around 4,530 meters, this saline lake is fed by two freshwater streams, the Tsagya Tsangpo and the Boques Tsangpo, yet remains a saline lake with very bitter waters.
-In legends, Siling was a huge demon that lived to the west of Lhasa, who was found to be swallowing men and beasts by the thousands.
+In legends, Siling was a huge demon that lived to the west of Lhasa and was found to be swallowing men and beasts by the thousands.
 After a heavy storm, the Guru Rinpoche, also known as Padmasambhava, found Siling whilst slaying other demons in the area.
 Unable to defeat Guru Rinpoche, the demon fled to a vast lake of mud to the north, and Guru Rinpoche, on finding him hiding there, commanded him to never leave the lake and never kill the lake’s creature.

 Sonam Tenphel